 Students explore the design process using traditional and digital media to develop a composition for their own stained glass windows.
 Weekly reflections are integrated in the course to allow students to seek out and find examples of glass art within their own communities and examine their growth with the medium.
 Students conduct research on glass art as it relates to a variety of cultural contexts found throughout history and the world as they explore a theme of choice for their design.
 The culmination of this course is the design and creation of a unique stained glass window.
-This course is offered during even numbered years (2020-21, 2022-23, etc.).
+This course is offered every other year (2019, 2021, 2023).